Interview by Agata Kik

 Nicola Serra is a London-based musician known as IlSantoBevitore, who, besides his music practice, curates the Dronica festival (famous for its peculiar location at the Old Church in Stoke Newington, North London).
-At the core of Nicola’s music practice are drums and percussion, as well as electronic devices.
-His two latest EPs
+At the core of Nicola’s music practice are drums, percussion, and electronic devices.
+His two latest EPs, Madrighe’ and ‘Realm of Consciousness’ released in 2018, reveal a ritualistic spirit, which the artist revives in his music and his curatorial practice by turning the interiors of a church into a venue for a gig.

-Listening to his music is like immersing in a mental journey through sculptural sonic landscapes of high and low pitches.
+Listening to his music is like immersing in a mental journey through sculptural sonic high and low pitches landscapes.
 Not only do the records capture the dizzying topography of Sardinia Island, but also, they are saturated with ancient themes of the island’s history.
-In one album, for example, the artist refers to ‘berbos’, the Sardinian magic prayers, which express the necessity to protect the livelihood of a community.
+In one album, for example, the artist refers to ‘berbos’, the Sardinian magic prayers, which express the necessity to protect a community’s livelihood.